 Regarding other aspects of lifestyle at LAI, a normal business day is typical, and it is almost never necessary to think about work on the weekend or holidays.
 Official time off is quite flexible, and late arrivals and early departures are normal on an as-needed basis; LAI is quite a sane place to work.
 The environment is friendly and relaxed with an atmosphere composed of labor economists and researchers.
 At LAI you are not treated as an employee, but rather as a valued member of an important team.
 Your colleagues and clients are all highly educated.
 Finally, salaries and bonuses at LAI are above competitive rates.

-The company currently maintains offices in Ridgefield, Connecticut, New York City and Dallas, Texas.
+The company currently maintains offices in Ridgefield, Connecticut and Dallas, Texas.
 At the present time, the Dallas office has the best opportunities for new economists.
 In the future, additional locations are anticipated in response to the company’s growth.

 As a final note, LAI also has an education mission.
 That mission is to dispel the myths about economics so often seen in the courtroom.
 The education process occurs in every deposition, testimony, seminar and Continuing Legal Education course our economists offer throughout the country.
 You would be surprised to know that the economics you were taught in graduate school are not the methods typically used by “forensic economists” inside the courtroom.
 For instance, if you wanted to estimate an individual’s future earnings, you likely would use a standard Mincer equation.
 However, in the courtroom, the “forensic economists” we face almost universally multiply earnings by a set percent in each and every year.
 As a Ph.D. with a focus in labor economics, your training and education put you far beyond most other “economists” you will encounter in the courtroom.

 Browse the Google search results for each of these economic terms: